Posted by Sabine Dahmen-Lhuissier 305181 Hits

 are not often taken into account.

 ETSI’s Human Factors Technical Committee has released a Technical Report giving an overview of standardization relating to the needs of inhabitants of (or visitors to) smart cities and communities.
 The Report explores how links between local communities and standardization can be improved and make appropriate recommendations to standards bodies, cities and policy-makers.
+See the dedicated website for more details about this project.

 Standards